-Inadequate Equilibria’s core thesis is a bold perspective for interpreting the world: there are identifiable instances where you shouldn’t have blind trust in the world’s competence at doing something when the underlying systems don’t deserve that trust.
+The core thesis in Inadequate Equilibria is a bold perspective for interpreting the world: there are identifiable instances where you shouldn’t have blind trust in the world’s competence at doing something when the underlying systems don’t deserve that trust.
 The book presents a collection of situations that archetypically identify types of systemic failure; this type of failure is couched in a roughly quantifiable concept named “adequacy”.
 Under such systems, it’s possible for you to do better than the best option that’s broadly available and you shouldn’t anxiously second-guess yourself when you identify such an opportunity.
 But this isn’t always the case: in some cases the world is highly competent; in other cases you may be able to do better on a dimension that no one actually cares about; in still other cases there simply isn’t an exercisable mechanism for doing better.

 The three economics concepts that underlie the book: